pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 This section is going to guide you through both options.

 **Option A: importing bank data**

 Acquire an export of your bank account's transaction data.
 The export has to be a file in the CSV or MT940 file format.
+It has to contain the following data:

+ - date
+ - amount
+ - reference
+ - payer
+ - IBAN
+ - BIC

+IBAN and BIC can be ommitted for non-SEPA transactions.

 In the pretix backend, click on "bank transfer" in the sidebar menu.
 This will take you to a page titled "import bank data".
 Click on the :btn:Browse...: button and select the export file for upload.
 Click the :btn:Start upload: button.
+The pretix software will now attempt to parse your uploaded file automatically.
+If this does not work, you will be asked to specify which column in your file contains which data.